TCBench: A Benchmark for Tropical Cyclone Track and Intensity Forecasting at the Global Scale: TCBench Data Organization and Workflow

 \subsection{Data Workflow}

-The TCBench workflow standardizes diverse data sources into a common format for evaluation: \begin{enumerate} \item Forecast and reanalysis fields are subset in space (storm-centered region) and time (forecast lead times) using storm initialization from IBTrACS. \item Model-specific track outputs (e.g., TIGGE XML files, neural weather model forecasts in netCDF format) are converted into a uniform CSV format that includes the storm identifier (taken from IBTrACS), position, maximum sustained wind, and minimum sea-level pressure. \item A \texttt{TCTrack} object is created for each storm, encapsulating observed and predicted values across time steps. \item Gridded predictors (e.g., neural weather model forecasts) are stored as multidimensional arrays \texttt{[samples, time, lat, lon, variables]} for use in ML-based experiments. \end{enumerate}
+The TCBench workflow standardizes diverse data sources into a common format for evaluation: \begin{enumerate} \item Forecast and reanalysis fields are subset in space (storm-centered region) and time (forecast lead times) using storm initialization from IBTrACS. \item Model-specific track outputs (e.g., TIGGE XML files, neural weather model forecasts in netCDF format) are converted into a uniform CSV format that includes the storm identifier (taken from IBTrACS), position, maximum sustained wind, and minimum sea-level pressure.
+See \Cref{tab:aifs2023} for an example, noting that probabilistic/ensemble models further include an ``ensemble\_idx'' column. \item A \texttt{TCTrack} object is created for each storm, encapsulating observed and predicted values across time steps. \item Gridded predictors (e.g., neural weather model forecasts) are stored as multidimensional arrays \texttt{[samples, time, lat, lon, variables]} for use in ML-based experiments. \end{enumerate}